Dean4848/sql-data-warehouse-project/README.md

 ## 🌟 About Me

-Hi there!
-I'm **Dean Lawrence Williams** I’m an IT professional and passionate about data and enjoy transforming it!
+Hello!
+My name is **Dean Lawrence Williams**.
+I recently graduated with a Master's degree in Information Systems from Uppsala University and a Bachelor's degree in Information Technology from Maulana Abul Kalam Azad University of Technology.
+I am passionate about data and enjoy transforming it into meaningful insights.